Michael Heilmann's Automatic Resource Management System Mark 1

 ...

-void File_finalize(File* file) {
+void File_finalize(void* context, File* file) {

 if (file->fd) {